lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   option is mandatory in the request and is not found in the response.

-* CoAP also obeys to the client/server paradigm and the compression rate can be different if the request is issued from a LPWAN node or from an external device.
-For instance a Thing (ES) aware of LPWAN constraints can generate a 1 byte token, but a regular CoAP implementation joining the Thing (ES) will certainly use a larger token.
+* CoAP also obeys to the client/server paradigm and the compression rate can be different if the request is issued from a LPWAN node or from an non LPWAN device.
+For instance a Thing (ES) aware of LPWAN constraints can generate a 1 byte token, but a regular CoAP cleint will certainly send a larger token to the Thing.

 * In IPv6 and UDP header fields have a fixed size.
 In CoAP, Token size may vary from 0 to 8 bytes, length is given by a field in the header.
 More